 Apart from the many flights, both domestic and international, that I have had over the years in the standard big jets, be they Boeing 707s, 727s, 747s, 767s or Airbus A330s and A380s, I have flown on some now rarely seen old-timers and various other size flying machines.
 I thought it would be interesting to chronicle these usually short journeys, none of which appear on my flight map.

-- In 1994 I travelled on a bus tour to Central Australia, to visit Alice Springs and Uluru (Ayers Rock).
-I was lucky to be able to climb the Rock, as it is a sacred site for the indigenous people and they are not keen on anyone climbing it.
+In 1994 I travelled on a bus tour to Central Australia, to visit Alice Springs and Uluru (Ayers Rock).
+I was lucky to be able to climb the Rock, as it is a sacred site for the indigenous people and they have since prevented anyone climbing it.
 The views from the top – after 2 hours of climbing – were magnificent and awe inspiring.
 Another perspective was then obtained by taking a scenic flight in a Cessna, with just 4 passengers.
 We not only flew over the Rock, but over Kata Tjuta, another sacred rock site a few kilometers away.
 It is a flight really worth taking.

-- Though not an aircraft in the strict sense, though it was the forerunner to powered flight, a special event for us was a hot air balloon trip over the Yarra Valley at sunrise.
-The first attempt was cancelled due to rain, but on our second try we were amazed at the lack of any fear at being in a basket thousands of feet in the air.
+Not an aircraft in the strict sense, though it was the forerunner to powered flight, a special event for us was our first hot air balloon flight, over the Yarra Valley at sunrise.
+The first attempt was cancelled due to rain, but on our second try we succeeded and were amazed at the lack of any fear at being in a basket thousands of feet in the air.
 Even though it was dawn it was not cold or windy, as the balloon simply floats with the wind and you don’t feel it.
 The Yarra Valley is covered in vineyards which makes it particularly spectacular.
-We plan to try ballooning again in Turkey this year, over the fairy chimneys of Cappadocia.
+We went ballooning again in Turkey over the fairy chimneys of Cappadocia in 2015.